drewf24/world-airbnb/data-analysis/data-analysis.md

     ## 10 Great Kills       Staten Island            235

 ### Part II

+In part II, the following research question will be examined: How does the way in which a property is listed (type of room, for example) influence the availability of a listing?

 Second research question: How does the way in which a property is listed (type of room, for example) influence the availability of a listing?